Sakizaya people: Gods and rituals

 The Sakizaya have several gods.
 A few examples include Malataw‧Otoki, the deity the spirit of the world, Olipong, the god that "drives away illnesses", and Talaman or Takonawan, the god of the poor.
 An individual's personal dito become the god of death once they have died.

-Rituals are practiced to appease the dito and often mimic rituals performed by other Austronesian peoples.
+Rituals are practiced to appease the dito and often resemble closely rituals performed by other Austronesian peoples.
 The practice of these are dictated according to the seasons: spring or pasavaan, summer or ralod, fall or sadinsing, and winter or kasinawan.
 An example of these is the Palamal or the "Worship of the Fire God".

 According to a Japanese document, several rituals are associated with the main staples, millet or havay and dry rice or tipus.
 These included the "Millet Sowing Ritual", "Fishing Ritual", "Collecting Ritual", "Harvest Ritual", and "Storing Ritual", which are all based on the growth of the millet.